-WEST MICHIGAN — FOX 17 has issued a Weather Ready Alert for Friday night as there is another chance of seeing strong to severe thunderstorms in parts of West Michigan.
+WEST MICHIGAN — FOX 17 has issued a Weather Ready Alert overnight, as there is another chance of a few strong to severe thunderstorms in parts of West Michigan.
 The good news is that this is the last chance for severe weather for a while.

-In its latest update, the Storm Prediction Center has added parts of West Michigan in a level two slight risk for severe weather for Friday night.
+In its latest update, the Storm Prediction Center has added parts of West Michigan in a Slight Risk (Level 2 out of 5) for severe storms tonight.
 This is for areas west of U.S. 131 (see image below).

-The line of thunderstorms will move into West Michigan from the west after 10 p.m.
+The line of thunderstorms will move into West Michigan from the west before midnight.

-Additional heavy rain is likely with this with totals of a half inch to over an inch possible in some of the storms.
+Heavy rain is likely with this round of storms, with totals of a half inch to an inch in some isolated spots.
 The good news is that after this goes by, the weather will quiet down for several days in West Michigan.

 Want alerts when inconvenient or severe weather is headed your way?
 Download the FOX 17 Weather app and set up notifications for where you live.